Evidence Level

 Common Potential side effects

-**REGULATORY STATUS**: Anatabine is NOT currently legal as a US dietary supplement following the December 2013 FDA warning letter to Star Scientific.
+**regulatory status**: Anatabine is not currently legal as a US dietary supplement following the December 2013 FDA warning letter to Star Scientific.
 Anatabloc and CigRx products were voluntarily withdrawn in August 2014.

 As a Solanaceae alkaloid structurally similar to nicotine, theoretical concerns about cardiovascular and CNS effects.